Mums returning to work: breastfeeding options

 For some mums, it’s important to know that you have the law on your side.

 Some workplaces are now accredited by the Australian Breastfeeding Association as Breastfeeding Friendly Workplaces.
 These workplaces make it easier for breastfeeding mums returning to work.
-For more information about which workplaces are already accredited and how you can go about getting your own workplace accredited, see Breastfeeding Friendly Workplace
+For more information about workplaces that are already accredited and how you can go about getting your own workplace accredited, see Breastfeeding Friendly Workplace

 Carers and breastfeeding